What is questioning?

 - Monitor your teaching so that you include varied levels of questioning.

-There are 5 basic types of questions: factual, convergent, divergent, evaluative and combination.
+There are five basic types of questions: factual, convergent, divergent, evaluative and combination.

 Factual questions solicit reasonably simple, straightforward answers based on obvious facts or awareness.
 They are usually at the lowest level of cognitive or affective processes.
 Answers are frequently either right or wrong.